Millenia-old cities, unparalleled gastronomic heritage, and pristine nature have made not just tourists but also expats flock to Italy’s shores.

 Tax Benefits for Italian Residents

-If you’re a high-net-worth individual, then the flat tax option (also known as a lump-sum tax regime) could be a great idea.
+If you’re a high-net-worth individual, then the Italy flat tax option (also known as a lump-sum tax regime) could be a great idea.
 If you move your tax residency to Italy, your tax on worldwide income would be capped at €100,000.
 Meanwhile, any income made in Italy will be taxed progressively, as per Italian law.

 This option is valid for people of any nationality for a period of 15 years.
 You can also include family members for €25,000 extra per person, per year.
-Fun fact: Cristiano Ronaldo is an Italian tax resident, taking advantage of the flat tax option and safeguarding his riches.
+Fun fact: Cristiano Ronaldo is an Italian tax resident, taking advantage of the Italy flat tax option and safeguarding his riches.

 The second tax benefit you can take advantage of in Italy is the special Italian tax regime for Impatriati – ideal for employees, the self-employed, and retirees.

-If you haven’t been a tax resident in Italy for the last two years, you can move to Italy and apply to pay taxes on just 30% of your income, with the maximum tax rate for personal income being approximately 13%.
+If you haven’t been a tax resident in Italy for the last two years, you can move to Italy and apply to pay taxes on just 30% of your income, with the maximum tax rate for personal income is approximately 13%.